cran/MatchIt.mice/README.md

 The output of the `matchitmice()` function will be saved in an object of the `mimids` class (`matcheddatasets` here).
 The `plot()`, `print()`, and `summary()` functions can be used to review detailed descriptions of these objects.
 Each of these objects includes data on:
 1. Matched datasets compiled in a `mids` class object,
-2. Matching model of the imputed datasets,
+2. Matching models of the imputed datasets,
 3. The method used for the matching procedure (`nearest` or `exact`), and
 4. The matched imputed datasets